Recent Examples of decompression sickness from the Web

 These example sentences are selected automatically from various online news sources to reflect current usage of the word 'decompression sickness.'
 Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
 Send us feedback.

 Britannica.com: Encyclopedia article about decompression sickness

-What made you look up decompression sickness?
-Please tell us what you were reading, watching or discussing that led you here.
+What made you want to look up decompression sickness?
+Please tell us where you read or heard it (including the quote, if possible).